2 Modeling and Inferencing for IoT

 Machine learning transforms raw IoT sensor data into actionable insights—detecting activities, predicting failures, and enabling intelligent automation.
 This chapter series covers the complete ML lifecycle from data collection through production deployment.

-Geometric visualization of the data science pipeline for IoT showing stages from raw sensor data through feature engineering, model training, validation, and deployment with feedback loops for continuous improvement
+Vertical process diagram showing the IoT data science pipeline from sensor data collection to cleaning, feature engineering, model training, deployment, and monitoring with a feedback loop for retraining

 Figure 2.1: The data science pipeline for IoT follows a systematic progression from raw sensor streams to deployed models.